Indian Immigration Services Team

 Modak is often served in Ganesh Chaturthi festival

-What to do during in Ganesh Chaturthi festival?
+What to do during the Ganesh Chaturthi festival?

 The statue is covered with red chandan (sandalwood) powder, marking the beginning of the ten-day worship.
 Daily rituals and evening artistic presentations are held throughout this period, especially during midday, the auspicious hour believed to be the time of Lord Ganesh´s birth.